-- 7. The site has an extensive frontage along St Thomas Street and is in the setting of its listed railway arches.
-It has a major role to play in the transformation of St Thomas Street into a boulevard, characterised by active frontages, lively retail and cultural activity, pedestrian and cycling priority and designs which provide buildings of a human scale at ground level and a high quality public realm which takes full advantage of greening opportunities. - 8.
-The proposals include a very large lobby serving both offices and outpatients and occupying at least a third of the St Thomas Street frontage.
+8. The site has an extensive frontage along St Thomas Street and is in the setting of its listed railway arches.
+It has a major role to play in the transformation of St Thomas Street into a boulevard, characterised by active frontages, lively retail and cultural activity, pedestrian and cycling priority and designs which provide buildings of a human scale at ground level and a high quality public realm which takes full advantage of greening opportunities.

+9. The proposals include a very large lobby serving both offices and outpatients and occupying at least a third of the St Thomas Street frontage.
 There is a risk of this having a deadening effect on the ambitions for St Thomas Street boulevard and we would welcome further evidence justifying the scale of the proposed lobby, including the number of outpatients expected to be using the building and how these will interact with office workers.
-There are some recent local examples where ground floor medical lobbies have been challenging.
 We would welcome consideration of alternative approaches, including locating the main lobby on an upper floor.
 Every opportunity should be taken to make the ground floor of the building along St Thomas Street a welcoming retail and cultural space for the general public to use.

-This will of course also benefit future tenants of the building. - 9.
-The retail offer will be key to the success of the scheme in contributing to St Thomas Street Boulevard.
+10. The retail offer will be key to the success of the scheme in contributing to St Thomas Street Boulevard.
 It needs to be at more than one level to be successful.
 Taken as a whole the Framework proposals will bring approximately 10,000 new people to the area with needs to be served outside working hours, at lunch time and at weekends.
-The site serves a 7-day space and this needs to be recognised in the range of retail and cultural provision, including the availability of an affordable offer during the office lunch hour. - 10.
-There are also opportunities to be realised from the success of the meanwhile uses currently on site which have rapidly established themselves.
-These are popular, interesting, fun, artistic, unexpected and adaptable and have created an appealing and successful atmosphere and vibe and this success should be carried forward into the new scheme.
-The retail offer should also meet the needs of independents and complement the Bermondsey Street offer. - 11.
-The proposals present blank elevations at the corner of St Thomas Street and Fenning Street and fail to take the opportunity to make this a key design feature which contributes positively to the public realm. - 12.
-Further opportunities also need to be taken to address the reality that much of this stretch of St Thomas Street will be heavily shaded.
+The site serves a 7-day space and this needs to be recognised in the range of retail and cultural provision, including the availability of an affordable offer during the office lunch hour.

+11. There are also opportunities to be realised from the success of the meanwhile uses currently on site which have rapidly established themselves.
+These are popular, interesting, fun, artistic, unexpected and adaptable and have created an appealing and successful atmosphere and vibe.
+This should be carried forward into the new scheme, including through strong support for existing businesses making the transition.
+The retail offer should also meet the needs of independents and complement the Bermondsey Street offer.

+12. The proposals present blank elevations at the corner of St Thomas Street and Fenning Street and fail to take the opportunity to make this a key design feature which contributes positively to the public realm.

+13. Further opportunities also need to be taken to address the reality that much of this stretch of St Thomas Street will be heavily shaded.